emory-libraries/eulcore-history/doc/django.rst

 ^^^^^^^^^^^^^^^^^^^

-The following management commands will be available when you include :mod:`eulcore.django.existdb` in your django installed apps.
+The following management commands will be available when you include :mod:`eulcore.django.existdb` in your django installed apps and rely on the existdb settings described above.

 For more details on these commands, use ``manage.py <command> help``

  * **existdb_index** - update, remove, and show information about the index configuration for a collection index
+ * **existdb_reindex** - reindex a collection index in exist

 :mod:`eulcore.django.test` - Django test extensions
 ---------------------------------------------------